Best German City Names: 200+ Historic & Imaginary Ideas

 Freiburg im Breisgau

-The "Jewel of the Black Forest," founded by dukes of Zähringen in 1120, famous for its Gothic minster and medieval Bächle (water channels)
+Black Forest city founded by the dukes of Zähringen in 1120, famous for its Gothic minster and medieval Bächle water channels

 Augsburg